MichoelSnow/data_science/containers/README.md

 ### Signing up for a free account

-If you ahve never used Google Cloud Platform before then you are probably eligibile for a [free trial](https://console.cloud.google.com/freetrial?authuser=2&page=0) which gives you access to all the services and $300 in credit to spend over the next 12 months.
+If you have never used Google Cloud Platform before then you are probably eligibile for a [free trial](https://console.cloud.google.com/freetrial?authuser=2&page=0) which gives you access to all the services and $300 in credit to spend over the next 12 months.
 You will still need to enter your credit card info, but you won't be charged until you go over the $300 credit limit.

 ### Setting your default region